Nachiket27p/Graph-Planning/README.md

 * Upon execution of the program, the contents of the input file is displayed in the terminal and the solition is displayed at the bottom of ther terminal output as shown in the example below.

+* The output file will contain the contents of each layer in the graph plan and the solution will be listed at the end of the file.
+Each layer has a number next to it, this indicates the depth in the graph plan.
+The action layer lists both actions and persistant literals in the form Persist(literal_name) which behave as actions.
+The mutexes also contain relationships between actual actions and persistent literals.

 * Because this program is conserned with extraction the solution and not generating the full planning it does not keep generating new layers once the solition has been located. **GraphPlanGenerate.py**